In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Introduction

-Detecting the 21-cm signal (mK) buried in a sea full of bright foreground radiation of the $\mathcal{O}(10^4)$ stronger is an observation challenge.
-In addition to that, the ionospheric effect, radio frequency interference (RFI), and instrument response make it a tougher job.
-These effects, especially ionospheric distortion and RFI, can be reduced significantly if one considers far-side Moon-based experiments like DARE (\cite{Burns:2011wf, Burns:2017ndd}).
-One of the most common techniques adapted to remove the foreground radiation is considering it well-characterized and spectrally smooth.
+Detecting the global 21-cm signal (mK) buried in a sea full of bright foreground radiation of the $\mathcal{O}(10^4)$ stronger is an observational challenge.
+In addition to that, the ionospheric effect and radio frequency interference (RFI) make it a tougher job.
+These effects can be reduced significantly if one considers farside Moon-based experiments like DARE \cite{Burns:2011wf, Burns:2017ndd}.
+One of the most common techniques adapted to remove the foreground radiation is considering it to be well-characterized and spectrally smooth.
 After removing the foreground radiation, the residual contains the global 21-cm signal having the signature of the IGM evolution.
+Machine Learning (ML) techniques have been used previously by many authors to study the CD and EoR \cite{Shimabukuro:2017jdh, Schmit:2017pho, Jennings:2018eko, Hassan:2018bbm, Chardin:2019euc, Gillet:2018fgb}.
+Artificial neural networks (ANN) are used for parameter extraction from the 21-cm power spectrum \cite{Shimabukuro:2017jdh, Schmit:2017pho}.
+Convolutional neural network (CNN) has also been used to study, emulate, and extract parameters from the 21-cm maps \cite{Jennings:2018eko, Hassan:2018bbm, Chardin:2019euc, Gillet:2018fgb}.
+To generate fast and accurate realizations of global 21-cm signal, machine learning-based emulators have been constructed, for example, 21cmGEM \cite{10.1093/mnras/staa1530}, GLOBALEMU \cite{Bevins:2021eah}, and 21cmVAE \cite{Bye:2021ngm}.
+Provided seven astrophysical free parameters, 21cmGEM \cite{10.1093/mnras/staa1530} is capable of producing global 21-cm signals in redshift $\text{z} = 5-50$ using a series of neural networks, a tree classifier, and principal component analysis.
+The objective of these emulators is to learn the relationship between the parameters and the global 21-cm signal without enforcing a physical model.
+However, it should be noted that these emulators can establish a relationship between $\text{T}_{21}$ signal and the parameters based on the signals they are trained with.
+Therefore, any possible scenario that can affect the $\text{T}_{21}$ signal significantly could also alter the parameters and their relationship with the signal as well.